makinacorpus/Products.PloneboardNotify/Products/PloneboardNotify/README.txt

 Now posting this will generate a new e-mail.

     >>> browser.getControl('Post comment').click()
-    Message subject: CUSTOM1:New comment added on the forum: Cool Music Message text:
+    Message subject: CUSTOM:New comment added on the forum: Cool Music Message text:
     <html>
     <body>